MattiasAsplund/backup_restore/README.md

 # Overview of backup_restore

-My goal in writing backup_restore is to learn more about database servers and to make it simple to transfer data between different servers.
+My goal in writing backup_restore is to learn about diffent database servers and to make it simple to transfer data between them.

 One aspect that I like about backup_restore, is that most of it is written in declarative languages (XML/XSLT/SQL) which makes it easy to inspect